ntustison/PaperANTsX/Text/results.md

 then used to predict thickness values for each gender at ages of 25 years, 50 years, and 75 years and subsequently plotted relative to the absolute maximum predicted thickness value (ANTs:  right entorhinal cortex at 25 years, male).
-Although there are appear to be systematic differences between specific regional predicted thickness values (e.g., $T(ENT)_{ANTs} > T(ENT)_{ANTsXNet}$,
+Although there appear to be systematic differences between specific regional predicted thickness values (e.g., $T(ENT)_{ANTs} > T(ENT)_{ANTsXNet}$,
 $T(pORB)_{ANTs} < T(pORB)_{ANTsXNet}$)), a pairwise t-test evidenced no statistically
 significant difference between the predicted thickness values of the two pipelines.}